martinthomson/h2-0rtt/draft-thomson-httpbis-h2-0rtt.md

 data.
 This could be used by a server to set values that are more permissive than it might be willing to accept for early data.

-A server that does not remember the value of settings MUST reject early data.
+A server that might have set EARLY_DATA_SETTINGS to 1 and does not remember the value of settings MUST reject early data.
 Similarly, a server that cannot respect the values that it previously set MUST reject early data.

 A server that advertises a value of 1 MUST remember settings even if the client does not indicate support for EARLY_DATA_SETTINGS.